Home Learning Resources for Year 2

 We read a selection of fiction and non-fiction texts.
-The children can access the school library weekly with their class and during some lunchtimes or after school with their grown ups.
+The children can access the school library weekly with their class and during some lunchtimes or after school on Wednesday with their grown ups.

 All the children will have a home reader book.
 This is their choice and they have the responsibility for changing it when they need to.
 It really helps children to read at home as frequently as possible - it does make a difference!